tyang816/tyang816.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Yang Tan (谭扬).
-I am now a PhD student in Shanghai Jiao Tong University & Shanghai Innovation Institute & Shanghai AI Lab, supervised by Prof. [Liang Hong](https://ins.sjtu.edu.cn/people/lhong/index.html).
+My name is **Yang Tan (谭扬)**.
+I am now a PhD student in [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) & [Shanghai Innovation Institute](https://www.sii.edu.cn/) & [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), supervised by Prof. [Liang Hong](https://ins.sjtu.edu.cn/people/lhong/index.html).
 I receive my B.S. degree of Software Engineering (GPA 3.8/4.0) from East China University of Science and Technology in 2022, and M.S. degree of Computer Science (GPA 3.8/4.0) from East China University of Science and Technology in 2025, supervised by Prof. [Guisheng Fan](https://cise.ecust.edu.cn/2011/0615/c7766a55144/page.htm).

 My research interests lie at the intersection of Artificial Intelligence and Biology.
+- *AI research*: Large Language Models, Graph Neural Networks, and Agent Workflow.
+- *Biology research*: focues on Directed Evolution, Function Prediction, and Binder Design

 I have published over 20 papers in the field of AI4Bio in prestigious venues such as *NeurIPS*, *ICLR*, and *eLife*.
 I also serve as a reviewer for leading journals including *Nature Machine Intelligence* and *Journal of Chemical Information and Modeling*.
-- *AI research*: Large Language Models, Graph Neural Networks, and Agent Workflow.
-- *Biology research*: focues on Directed Evolution, Function Prediction, and Binder Design

 # 🔥 News
 - *2025.08*: &nbsp;🎉 [VenusFactory](https://github.com/ai4protein/VenusREM) releases a **free** website at [venusfactory.cn](http://www.venusfactory.cn/).